 The dough

 The formula in this blueberry lemon sourdough bread is white bread with no whole grains.
 I chose this to get a softer and whiter crumb.
-The inspiration for this bread came from American blueberry pancakes, which are a favorite of mine.
+The inspiration for this bread came from American blueberry pancakes, a favorite of mine.

 Weight | Ingredient | Baker's Percentage |